jamescorbett/witchcraft/README.md

 useful for benchmarking.
 Please refer to the source code, or see the nfcorpus-score.sh and scifact-score.sh scripts for examples of doing this with datasets from BEIR.

-## Caveats ##

-Currently the vector compression that XTR-Warp uses is not implemented, and we also keep the document vectors around outside the index, so the mydb.sqlite file will get quite large.
-This is work in progress, but in general the index is going to need more space that than the raw indexed text, due to storing a full embedding per token of input.

-XTR-Warp needs three hyperparameters to be tuned for the dataset size,

-* k in k-means
-* k' which is the number of nearby centroids to oversample on lookup
-* t' which determines the cumulative cluster size from where scores are imputed

-These are currently all hardcoded to work well only with nfcorpus.